alexfigliolia/drag-detector/README.md

 ### Smoothing animations between points
 To smooth animation or add easing to your drag detector's callbacks you may choose to `lerp` between the current and next states of your drag.
 To accomplish this you can wrap your callback logic in `requestAnimationFrame` and apply [Easing Functions](https://easings.net).

-The event passed to your callback contains accumulated distances, current positions, as well as deltas for drags on the X/Y axis - which you can use to create more fine-grained animations
+The event passed to your callback contains accumulated distances, current positions, as well as deltas which you can use to create more fine-grained animations:

 ```typscript
 interface DragEvent {